NickStanwood/NickStanwood.github.io/README.md

     - Create Events for that adventure
     - Repeat.

-After doing these steps, you can begin to fill in as many details as you fell neccesary.
+After doing these steps, you can begin to fill in as many details as you feel neccesary.
 This is where the real rabbit hole begins.
   >Sure, the adventurers may never go to this town, but just in case, I'll make sure every NPC's rich family history is thuroughly thought out.